A Minnesota free of ageism

-The United Nations General Assembly declared 2021–2030 the Decade of Healthy Ageing and the World Health Organization is implementing a global collaboration that is bringing together governments, civil society, agencies, professionals, academia, media and private sector leaders for 10 years of concerted, catalytic and collaborative action to foster longer and healthier lives.
+A GLOBAL ACKNOWLEDGMENT The United Nations General Assembly declared 2021–2030 the Decade of Healthy Ageing and the World Health Organization is implementing a global collaboration to bring together governments, civil society, agencies, professionals, academia, media and private sector leaders for 10 years of concerted, catalytic and collaborative action to foster longer and healthier lives.

-You can review the Global Report on Ageism, which outlines the nature and scale of this international challenge and evidence-based solutions you can apply in your life and work.
+Review their Global Report on Ageism, which outlines the nature and scale of this international challenge as well as evidence-based solutions to apply in your life and work.

 A NATIONAL DISCUSSION